Robaina/Pynteny/README.md

 ## 4. :notebook_with_decorative_cover: Examples

 In the [examples directory](docs/examples/), you can find a collection of Jupyter Notebooks containing workflows to demonstrate the usate of Pynteny's command line interface as well as the Python API.
+There is also a [Google Colab environment](https://colab.research.google.com/github/Robaina/Pynteny/blob/main/docs/examples/example_api_colab.ipynb) to test Pynteny.
 We invite you to explore Pynteny's web application by executing the command `pynteny app`.
 Find more info in the [documentation](https://robaina.github.io/Pynteny/).

 ## 5. :arrows_counterclockwise: Dependencies
 Pynteny would not work without these awesome projects: